PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

   * **Sdc** (Subdivision Core)

 Client mesh data enters the API through the Far layer.
 Typically, results will be collected from the Osd layer.
-However, it is therefore possible to use functionality from Far without introducing any dependency on Osd.
+However, it is possible to use functionality from Far without introducing any dependency on Osd.

 Although there are several entry-points to provide topology and primitive variable